gazwald/nginx_waf/README.md

 ## Testing

 A docker-compose file is included which launches a basic WordPress setup with the nginx container with modsecurity as a proxy to it.

-Unless something has changed since 2018; it's unlikely that you'll be able to log in to WordPress with the default rule set.